 - Poultry intake was also weakly, but significantly correlated with baseline SBP (R=0.01) and DBP (R=0.02).

-A higher intake of red meat, including both unprocessed and processed red meat, was associated with an increased risk of hypertension in middle-aged and older women.
+A higher intake of red meat, including both unprocessed and processed red meat, was associated with an increased risk of HTN in middle-aged and older women.

 - High follow-up rates, a large number of incident cases and comprehensive covariate information